Origin and History

 By March 1760, 51 men of the battalion had been detached to Saint-Jean while 23 were unfit for duties.
 This left 361 men available for the expedition against Québec.
 The latter were supplemented by 462 men from the Milice du district de Trois-Rivières who were integrated into the battalion.
 In March, French spies reported that the British planned to capture the posts at Pointe-aux-Trembles (present-day Neuville) and Jacques-Cartier.
 Reinforcements were sent from the Government of Trois-Rivières along with 225 men from Languedoc Infanterie.
 However, the information obtained from the spies about the British plan proved to be wrong.
 The troops sent to the Government of Trois-Rivières returned home while the detachment of Languedoc Infanterie cantoned at Pointe-aux-Trembles.
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall the battalions then counted 14 officers, 280 regulars, 285 militia and 11 non-combatants for a total of 594 men.
 On 28 April, the battalion took part in the victorious Battle of Sainte-Foy but the arrival of a British fleet forced the French army to retire progressively towards Montréal.
 On September 9, after the capitulation of Montréal, the battalion still counted 243 men and 23 officers.
-On September 14, as per the terms of the capitulation, the battalion was embarked aboard British transports who reached Québec on October 10 and 11 and then sailed for France where they arrived in December.
+On September 14, as per the terms of the capitulation, the battalion was embarked aboard British transports which reached Québec on October 10 and 11 and then sailed for France where they arrived in December.

 After the return of the 2nd battalion to France in 1760, the regiment was reorganised by the regulation of February 1, 1761 into only 12 companies of 20 fusiliers and one company of 40 grenadiers.
 It was stationed at Pont-Saint-Esprit.

 |Coat||grey-white (laced blue in 1761)